What Is Net Worth?

 What Are Assets?

-Assets are items that you own which are valuable.
+Assets are items that you own that are valuable.
 These can include your house, cars, stocks, savings accounts, and retirement accounts to name a few.
 Assets are items you could sell for cash or are cash.

 When calculating the value of an asset, it should be the amount of money you can get in the current market for the item, not what you think you should get.
 Markets change and sometimes what you paid for an item is not what you can reasonably expect to get when selling.
 This is especially true for cars.